swc-nw/r-novice-gapminder/01-rstudio-intro.md

 > #### Challenge 1 {.challenge}
 >
-> Draw diagrams showing what variables refer to what values after each
+> What will be the value of each  variable  after each
-> statement in the following program:
+> statement in the following program?
 >
 >
 > ~~~{.r}